Why I Cant Focus At Work? How To Hack The Brain To Focus More?

 According to a study from 2010, small amounts of coffee or other caffeinated beverages may improve your focus.

-It is essential to take advantage of caffeine’s cognitive-enhancing qualities by consuming it in moderation.
+Taking advantage of caffeine’s cognitive-enhancing qualities is essential by consuming it in moderation.
 You may feel anxious or nervous if you drink too much caffeine.
 This can reduce your ability to focus.

 3. Use the Pomodoro technique